Articles

 📦 Review included hardware or bundles

 Some solutions, like YoDeck, offer free hardware players when you subscribe annually.
-This can simplify setup and reduce up-front expenses.
+This can simplify setup and reduce up-front expenses — but it also locks you to that vendor's hardware.

 🧾 Check for hidden or scaling costs

 Pay attention to pricing tiers.
 A platform may seem affordable at first glance but could become expensive as you scale.
-Make sure to read the fine print on user limits, storage, or premium features.
+Read the fine print on user limits, storage, premium features, and minimum screen commitments (some enterprise tiers have 20-25 screen minimums).

 ✅ Bottom line: As long as you have those critical features in a platform that fits your budget, you can't go too far wrong.